leouieda/scipy2013/README.md

 developed open-source software for geophysical modeling throughout his Bachelor's, Master's, and current PhD at the Observatorio Nacional, Brazil.
-In 2010, started the development of Fatiando a Terra as way to test and explore things learned in the class room or scholary articles.
+In 2010, started the development of Fatiando a Terra as way to test and explore things learned in the class room or scholarly articles.
 Over time, it developed into the framework used for his Master's dissertation and practically all future work.